Products and Services

-We extrapolate the model across the UK population and the resulting models indicate the likelihood that an individual, household or geographic area exhibits certain characteristics and behaviours.
-For example, the likelihood of an individual being a short break holiday traveller, or the likelihood an area has lots of people who might like to hear about a new restaurant opening.
+Then we apply the model across the UK population.
+The results show us the likelihood that an individual, household or geographic area has certain characteristics or behaviours.
+For example, we can predict how likely it is that an individual is a short break holiday traveller, or that an area has lots of people who would want to hear about a new restaurant opening.

-Any model cannot be a measure of absolute certainty but rather provides insight to our clients around what offers or services might be most relevant to the group they are communicating with.
+No model can be 100% certain.
+Our modelled data simply provides insights to our clients about which products or services might be most relevant to the people they’re communicating with.

 How does it work?

-Through our linkage file, by drawing a link between online identifiable data and Experian’s offline demographic, attribute, segmentation and modelled data, we can enrich digital identifiers, enabling insight to be applied.
-For example, to an email address or to create a relevant audience for a digital marketing campaign where the publisher or social media platform has the permission to send marketing communications.
+With this database we can connect online digital identifiers with our offline demographic, attribute, segmentation and modelled data, enabling insight to be applied.
+For example, creating a relevant audience for a digital marketing campaign where the publisher or social media platform has the appropriate permission to send marketing communications to you.

-- that you receive the communication that was intended for you
+- Make sure you receive the communication that was intended for you

 How does it work?